Healthy Living: Why Sleep Matters And 5 Ways Steam May Help

 This is where it all begins.
 Stress and its attendant effects do a number on multiple physiological systems in the body.
 Stress hormones, such as cortisol, negatively affect immunity, cardiovascular function, blood pressure, cognitive function, and more.
 Cortisol, also known as the “fight-or-flight” hormone, can increase dramatically just on your commute home.
 (Road rage is particularly bad for your overall wellness.)

-Steam rooms are a great way to de-stress after a difficult day.
+Steam rooms may be a great way to de-stress after a difficult day.
 It starts with the tranquil environment of a steam session that clears the mind and blocks out distractions.
 This calming effect can be enhanced by soothing music or aromatherapy.
 Some say that a session in a steam room is like getting a relaxing massage inside and outside the body.

-Research also shows that steam therapy can increase release of aldosterone, a hormone that can help lower blood pressure and enhance relaxation.
+Research also shows that steam therapy may increase release of aldosterone, a hormone that can help lower blood pressure and enhance relaxation.
 These biochemical effects help recalibrate your body and calm you down after a crazy day.

 2) Improved Breathing

 You know how a stuffy nose or a persistent cough can keep you up at night.
-A session in a steam room can help relieve you of those symptoms and help you get some quality shut-eye.
+A session in a steam room may help relieve you of those symptoms and help you get some quality shut-eye.

 3) Enhanced Mood